What are the best earplugs for concerts in 2025? As a live musician and avid gig-goer, these are my top picks

 With a wide range of earplugs available, there’s much talk about the benefits of custom moulded earplugs and the difference they can make when it comes to protecting your hearing, either at a live show or in the work environment.

-On my gig travels, I’ve seen similar foam earplugs given away free at the bar but the uptake has never seemed that high – although at a Swans/Anna von Hausswolff concert several years ago, I was only too happy to see a cup of red foam earbuds perched on a table.
+On my concert travels, I’ve seen foam earplugs given away free at the bar, but the uptake has never seemed that high – although at a Swans/Anna von Hausswolff concert several years ago, I was only too happy to see a cup of red foam earplugs perched on in a plastic cup at the bar.
 In all my years of watching live music, I had never experienced music so loud, and I gratefully stuffed a couple into my lugs.

 It was a memorable live event for all the wrong reasons as I couldn’t really pick out any intricacies in the music after only a short time.
 Even worse was that my head ached for several days afterwards and my hearing took a battering.
 Despite these negatives, it was that night that convinced me to invest in a good pair of earplugs and I haven't looked back.